 4. Study Centres

 Study centres at as terminals for the organisation system of the OUC at the local grassroots level, directly implementing personnel training and education for learners.
 The main responsibilities of the study centres include carrying out enrolment, examinations, and specific teaching management, teaching guidance, and learner support services under the guidance of branches and colleges.
-Study centres may be set up and managed by branches or local schools, industrial and corporate colleges, specialised schools or experimental schools authorised by branches in corresponding regions, industries or enterprises according to relevant OUC policies and standards.
+Study centres may be set up and managed by branches or local schools, industry and corporate colleges, specialised schools or experimental schools authorised by branches in corresponding regions, industries or enterprises according to relevant OUC policies and standards.
 Study centres should adapt to the changing economic and social environment and current technological development trends and further strengthen their research, construction, and management work.

 II.
 Operating Mechanism